conducto/examples/README.md

 Data pipelines like that are straightforward in Conducto.

 - [Predict churn](./data_science/predict_churn/): Combine sample user data with transaction data and build a model to predict customer churn.
+- [Weather data](./data_science/weather_data/): Download US weather data and then visualize it.

 ## Features
 These are pipelines that illustrate different features of Conducto.